 recommendation pending LPAC approval Description: This course is taught through second language acquisition methodologies for teaching proficiency in listening, speaking, reading, and writing in English as well as content knowledge.
 The ESL class emphasizes the 6th grade SLAR TEKS with a special emphasis on the development of language skills.
-Students receive an integration of the Language Arts skills by exploring genres such as fiction, nonfiction, poetry, and drama through analysis of literature that reflects a diverse cultural and literary heritage and the creation of various genres through the writing process.
+Students receive an integration of the Language Arts skills by exploring genres such as fiction, nonfiction, poetry, and drama through analysis of various genres through the writing process.
 Instruction is accommodated to meet the varying linguistic needs of the students.